eralmansouri/pulsar-io-sqs/README.md

 To build the connector, run the following command in the project root directory:

 ```
-./gradlew clean build
+mvn clean package
 ```

-This will create a JAR file in the `build/libs` directory.
+This will create a NAR file in the `target/` directory.

 ## Configuring the connector